ericoloewe/computer-science/aulas/processamento-paralelo/artigo.md

 % Explicar o que é computação paralela e serial Computação paralela é o uso simultâneo de múltiplos recursos para resolver um problema computacionais. \cite{bblln:18}

+The cluster API: taking advantage of multiple cores Most modern computer CPUs have multiple cores, but a Node process uses only one of them when running.
+If you were hosting a Node application on a server and wanted to maximize the server’s usage, you could manually start multiple instances of your application on different TCP/IP ports and use a load balancer to distribute web traffic to these different instances, but that’s laborious to set up.
+To make it easier to use multiple cores for a single application, the cluster API was added to Node.
+This API makes it easy for your application to simultaneously run multiple “workers” on different cores that each do the same thing and respond to the same TCP/IP port.
+Figure 12.4 shows how an application’s processing would be organized using the cluster API on a four-core processor.

+It is important to keep in mind that spawned Node.js child processes are independent of the parent with exception of the IPC communication channel that is established between the two.
+Each process has its own memory, with their own V8 instances.
+Because of the additional resource allocations required, spawning a large number of child Node.js processes is not recommended.